neo-project/docs/tutorial/en-us/6-persistence/1-persistence.md

 }
 ```

-In special occasions NEO serializes a string with a fixed length.
+In special occasions Neo serializes a string with a fixed length.
 In this case, this is how we do it:

 ``` CSharp
 public static void WriteFixedString(this BinaryWriter writer, string value, int length)